-The Franklin Expedition left London in 1845 to confirm a Northwest Passage through the Canadian Arctic.
-After entering the Arctic, HMS Erebus and Terror disappeared.
+The Franklin Expedition left London, England, in 1845 with the aim of completing a Northwest Passage through the Canadian Arctic.
+After entering the Arctic, HMS Erebus and Terror disappeared—at least from a European point of view.
 The Canadian Museum of History decided to curate a comprehensive account of what is considered one of the greatest mysteries of the modern era.
-Then, early in the exhibition development, Parks Canada found the wreck of HMS Erebus!
-Artifacts recovered from the wreck went in the show as well, extending the history into the 21st century.
+CMH developed partnerships with key stakeholders in the story and secured loans of significant artifacts, such as the last written note from the Expedition found in a stone cairn.

-To structure the narrative and hold visitor attention, the “chapters” of the story were presented in different settings, from the vast Arctic to Victorian London into cramped wooden ships to forensic labs to underwater shipwrecks.
-With carefully controlled transitions from zone to zone, the visitor didn’t see too much too soon; at the same time, there were opportunities to see into further zones, creating foreshadowing.
+To structure the narrative and hold visitor attention, the “chapters” of the story were presented in different settings, moving the visitor from the vast Arctic to Victorian London into cramped wooden ships, to forensic labs and underwater shipwrecks.
+Each zone of the exhibition was a different setting, immersing visitors in the tale.
+One could walk through the exhibition, barely read a word, and still get a basic feel for the story.

 Kerry McMaster Wassenaar (lead scenographer), Claire Champ (creative developer), Karen Ryan (curator), Danielle Goyer (project manager), Stéphane Breton (graphic designer), Chantal Baril (interim head of scenography), Eric Pellerin (head of scenography and media productions), Dave Deevey (digital media)